tastejs/todomvc/examples/backendless/readme.md

 We want that only `NotAuthenticatedUser` has an ability create a new user, so configure it
 ![Backendless User's Permission](media/backendless-configure-users-table.jpg)

-And alos we don't want that user can remove/modify himself, so let's configure the rule
+And also we don't want that user can remove/modify himself, so let's configure the rule
 ![Backendless User's Owner Permission](media/backendless-configure-users-owner.jpg)

 ### Backendless Data Security